 5. Use your state/territory association to help plan your menu

 Each state or territory generally has a body that supports and advises school canteens – In NSW, SA and ACT, it’s us.
-In most instances there is a policy/strategy/guideline that determines what food and drink can and cannot be sold in schools.
-Find out which organisation advises your state through our government policy page.
+In most instances, there is a policy/strategy/guideline that determines what food and drink can and cannot be sold in schools.
+Find out which organisation advises your state on our government policy page.